Fanshawe-JB/week3_b/README.md

 # week3_b
 My very first repo...I am so happy to be learning code.
-Why oh why am I doing this....